sorpaas/agent/README.md

 ## Introduction

-This is a tiny framework that gives you nice a API for crafting an HTTP request.
+This is a tiny framework that gives you nice a API for crafting HTTP requests.

 ## Usage